Working with GeoSeries#

 'map': {'map': <GeoAxes: xlabel='lon', ylabel='lat'>},

-'spec': <Axes: xlabel='Period [yrs]', ylabel='PSD'>})
+'spec': <Axes: xlabel='Period [year]', ylabel='PSD'>})

 MultipleGeoSeries#

 Here we show how to generate such an object by querying the LiPDGraph to obtain datasets from the PAGES2k database that are within the 20-60\(^{\circ}\) N band.
 In this we make use of the pylipd package, which will return everything in a pandas DataFrame.
+Note that this query is pointing towards an archive version of the database.
+To learn how to do queries to newer version of the database, see the pylipd tutorials.

 import json